mailhexu/TB2J_tutorial_materials/README.md

 ###    CrI3\_SIESTA\_split\_SOC

-    Note: this example does not run with the current official version of SIESTA and TB2J.
-Do not run it yet.
-This is an example of running
+This is an example for running the new TB2J noncollinear spin, in which there is no need to run three DFT calculations and merge the result.
+Instead it requires only a single DFT calculation.